manitou48/crystals/README.txt

 and used micros() to measure frequency difference.
 Results matched test with NTP host (sketch gpspps.ino), and Sparkfun GPS https://www.sparkfun.com/products/465
-We ran a similar sketch on the Maple, teensy, and DUE with frequency measurements matching the NTP tests.
-Similarly, for the parllax board we captured the cycle counter on the GPS pps pulse.
+We ran a similar sketch on the Maple, teensy, propeller, and DUE with frequency measurements matching the NTP tests.

 Here are similar experiments by Joris using the pps from a GPS module at various temperatures.